-- 1. Working from your PC, download WSPR Executables (zip file) and extract the program WSPR_Locate.exe to a suitable work area. - 2.
+- 1. Working from your PC, download WSPR Executables (zip file) from the web site (tapr.org/kits_WsprWithoutTears), unzip the zip file, and extract the program WSPR_Locate.exe to a suitable work area. - 2.
 Execute WSPR_Locate.exe.
 The program will take about five minutes to execute and will (hopefully) give you the IP address of the Pi.